basho/basho_docs/content/riak/kv/2.2.6/add-ons.md

-Here at Basho, we've developed integrations between Riak KV and other best-of-breed components in your application stack.
+In the days of Basho, ntegrations between Riak KV and other best-of-breed components were developed for your application stack.
 Each integration, called an add-on, is explained in this section, from installation to feature-set.

 * [Riak Redis Add-on]({{<baseurl>}}riak/kv/2.2.6/add-ons/redis/)